NSW ramps up virus defence at Vic border

 NSW reported 10 cases, all in hotel quarantine, from 11,500 tests.

-NSW Police Commissioner Mick Fuller said authorities would monitor some 55 border crossings across five southern NSW police districts.
+NSW Police Commissioner Mick Fuller on Monday said authorities would monitor border crossings across five southern NSW police districts.

 NSW residents who return from anywhere in Victoria will from Wednesday be required to self-isolate at home for 14 days.